 \subsection{Learning Strategies}

 In addition to data manipulation, the field of FDG has garnered considerable attention within the broader ML paradigm.
-FDG research can be classified into several distinct approaches, including representation learning-based FDG, federated DA-based FDG, federated transfer learning-based FDG, federated adversarial learning-based FDG, style transfer-based FDG, federated meta learning-based FDG, and other strategies.
-These approaches are devised to tackle the challenge of training models that can effectively generalize to unseen domains by employing various techniques and principles.
+FDG research can be classified into several distinct approaches, including representation learning-based FDG, federated DA-based FDG, federated transfer learning-based FDG, federated adversarial learning-based FDG, style transfer-based FDG, federated meta-learning-based FDG, and other strategies.
+These approaches are devised to tackle the issue of training models that can effectively generalize to unseen domains by employing various techniques and principles.